Monastery of The Holy Spirit, Sheffield: Orphanage

 By 1876, the building was listed in the Catholic Directory as an Industrial school for girls, still under the care of the Sisters of Charity.
 In 1885, a new wing was opened consisting of a chapel in the Renaissance style measuring 90 feet long by 26 feet wide, a dormitory and infirmary.
 The architects were again Hadfield and Son and the builders were Messrs Tomlinson of Leeds and Sheffield.
 The new wing opened on 29 June 1885, being built in stone at right angles to the rest of the building and heated by low pressure water pipes.
 The total cost of the project was £1,500, a considerable amount, the money being raised by a visit to the city by Cardinal Henry Edward Manning who preached a sermon of appeal at St Marie’s to raise the money.
 The visit of Manning to Sheffield was the first by a Cardinal since the Reformation.

-The Cardinal’s successful appeal for the new wing only staved off closure for two years, in 1887 it was announced that the orphanage was to close with water supply problems being cited as the reason.
+The cardinal’s successful appeal for the new wing only staved off closure for two years, in 1887 it was announced that the orphanage was to close with water supply problems being cited as the reason.
 All water used by the building had to be pumped by windmill from the lower levels of the valley.
 Upon closure the orphans were transferred back to the home at Howard Hill.
 The building lay empty for some time before being used as a holiday centre for poor boys from Sheffield by a Catholic society.
 Around 1900 the premises were used as a reformatory for a time by the Home Office.

-Carmelite Monastery
+Carmelite monastery

-In 1910 it was suggested by the Duke of Norfolk’s sister who was a Carmelite nun at the Most Holy Trinity monastery in Notting Hill, that Kirk Edge should be turned into a Carmelite monastery for nuns.
+In 1910 it was suggested by the Duke of Norfolk’s sister who was a Carmelite at the Most Holy Trinity monastery in Notting Hill, that Kirk Edge should be turned into a Carmelite monastery.
 The Duke of Norfolk presented the land to the Carmelites and about twelve sisters came from the Most Holy Trinity Monastery, in London's Notting Hill where the facilities were overcrowded. £10,000 was spent on extending and fitting out the premises, with the work again being done by the architects Hadfields.
 A public chapel seating 150, new parlours and rooms for three lay sisters were built as well a 12 foot high stone wall which enclosed the grounds.
 On 16 July 1911 the monastery was opened and inaugurated by Cardinal Francis Bourne and Bishop Joseph Cowgill.

 During the First World War Miss Phyllis Browne, daughter of the Rector of Bradfield Church and local teacher at High Bradfield School entered the monastery after the death of her fiancé on the Western Front causing a local scandal.
 Browne did however later leave the convent and married, finally passing away in Bridlington in the 1970's.